vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

   - name: SAPPOOperationText.pbmx
     url: /assets/2024-12-03/SAPPOOperationText.pbmx
 ---
-SAP connectivity is tradionally one of the [huge topics](https://how-to-dismantle-a-peakboard-box.com/category/sap) on this blog - especially in the area of production and production planning.
-In this article we will take a look at long texts.
-The term "long text" refers to a certain pattern that is used in lots of SAP contexts and business objects to store additional information to the object that is not bound to any length restriction.
-Long texts in SAP are handled in the same way regardless of the SAP module.
+SAP connectivity is a [big topic](https://how-to-dismantle-a-peakboard-box.com/category/sap) on this blog---especially when it comes to production and production planning.
+In this article, we'll take a look at long texts.

+The term "long text" refers to a pattern that is used in many SAP contexts and business objects to store additional information to the object that is not bound to any length restriction.
+Long texts in SAP are handled in the same way, regardless of the SAP module.

-In our sample we will handle long texts of an operation that is bound to a SAP production order.
-But the function module we're using to read the text can be used for any long text.
+In our example, we will handle long texts of an operation that is bound to a SAP production order.
+However, the function module we're using to read the text can be used for any long text.

 ## Long text in SAP

-The two screenhots show how a long text in SAP looks like.
-We start from the operation line and double click on the text column to view and edit the long text.
-This text is what we will download to out Peakboard application.
+The following screenshots show what a long text in SAP looks like.
+We start from the operation line.
+Then, we double-click on the text column to view and edit the long text.
+This text is what our Peakboard application will download.

 ![image](/assets/2024-12-03/010.png)

 ![image](/assets/2024-12-03/020.png)

-## Building the Peakboard application
+## Build the Peakboard application

-We already discussed the download of a production order in [this article](/Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.html).
-We learned how to use BAPI_PRODORD_GET_DETAIL to get a list of components that are used in the order.
-In this first step we do exactly the same but download the operations instead of components.
+In a previous article, we explained how to [download a production order](/Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.html).
+We explained how to use `BAPI_PRODORD_GET_DETAIL` to get a list of components that are used in the order.
+In the first step, we do exactly the same, but we download the operations instead of components.

-In the Peakboard application we place two text fields for the production order number and operation number and bind it to two variables we will use later.
+In the Peakboard application, we place two text fields for the production order number and operation number and bind it to two variables we will use later.

 ![image](/assets/2024-12-03/030.png)